Introduction to Jewelry Making

 Meet the instructor

-Diane received her BFA from the University of Massachusetts, Amherst, in 1983.
-She has continued to expand her skills and artistic horizons in her studio in Woburn, Massachusetts, and also in advanced jewelry and silversmithing classes at the DeCordova Museum School in Lincoln, Massachusetts.
-Diane favorite techniques include fabricating mokume, pave settings, raising, hot twisting, and soldered applique.
+Diane received her BFA from the University of Massachusetts, Amherst in 1983.
+She has continued to expand her skills and artistic horizons at her studio in Woburn, Massachusetts.
+She has also taken advanced jewelry and silversmithing classes at the DeCordova Museum School, Metalwerx and Haystack School of Craft.
+Diane has been an instructor at Metalwerx for more than 25 years.
+Some of her favorite techniques include forming, raising, roller printing, hot twisting, hydraulic press, and soldering appliqué.

 Materials & Tools